Terms Of Service

 1.3 Pricing.
 The Client will pay the Contractor per lead generated by the contractor.

 1.4 Definition Of A Lead.
 A lead is defined as someone who was in the target market chosen by the client on the set up call and responds positively to the outreach campaign and has the potential to go onto become a client, as determined by your campaign manager.
 Typical responses include people who want to book a call with you, people who have questions for you, people who insinuate that they might be interested at a later date and people that refer you to the best person at their company to speak to.
 You will also get lots of prospects click on the link to your website.
 On average, one in four clicks results in a lead.

 1.5 Payment.
 You will be required to pay a weekly retainer.
 For latest pricing, please refer to our homepage.
 The weekly retainer is for 5 leads per week.
 If your campaign generates more than 5 leads per week, you will be charged for any extra leads every 4 weeks.

 .6 Support.
 The Contractor will not provide support for any deliverable once the Client accepts it, unless otherwise agreed in writing.

 2.1 All payments are non-refundable unless otherwise agreed in writing.
-If the contractor is unable to use all of your purchased credit within 90 days of the campaign start, the contractor agrees to refund any unused credit.
-For instance, if the client has paid for 20 leads and we can only generate 12 leads within 90 days of payment, we will refund you for the other 8 leads.
+If the contractor is unable to deliver the paid for leads, the contractor agrees to refund any unused credit.

 3. Blacklisted Domains.